Upgrade Sequence and Related Issues for VMware Cloud Foundation and vSphere Foundation 9.1

 • Decommissioning of the 9.0 Fleet Management Appliance: VCF 9.1 completely replaces the standalone Fleet Management Appliance introduced in version 9.0.
 It is replaced with two new services—Fleet Lifecycle and SDDC Lifecycle—which run natively within VCF Management Services.
 The Fleet Management appliance is powered down and ready to be decommissioned.

 • Introduction of the Centralized VCF License Server: A new appliance that centralizes license management, offering flexible scaling and local control.
-The license server is a required component for VCF and vSphere Foundation environments.
+The license server is a mandatory component for VCF and vSphere Foundation environments.

 • Consolidation of the 9.0 VMware Identity Broker (vIDB): In VCF 9.1, the external multi-node appliance cluster used for vIDB in VCF 9.0 is migrated directly into VCF Management Services, and the standalone VMs are powered down and ready to be decommissioned.